dougeby/IntuneDocs/intune/scope-tags.md

 ## Scope tag details
 When working with scope tags, remember these details:

-- You can assign scope tags to:
+- You can currently assign scope tags to:
     - Role assignments
     - Device compliance policies
     - Device configuration profiles